yashankxy/Style-Lab/README.md

 ## Installation guide

-The libraries that make StyleLab what it is are cv2, cvzone, and mediapipe which can all be installed using simple pip commands.
+The modules that make StyleLab what it is are cv2, cvzone, and mediapipe which can all be installed using simple pip commands.
 `pip install cv2`
 `pip install cvzone`
 `pip install mediapipe`